-The Transfer Peer Mentors are current transfer students dedicated to supporting community college and current SF State transfer students along their educational journeys.
+The Transfer Peer Mentors are current transfer students dedicated to supporting all SF State transfers along their educational journeys.

-The Transfer Peer Mentor Program institutionalizes practices and operations that improve transfer and baccalaureate completion rates.
-This program also guarantees access to transfer-specific resources and events.
+The Transfer Peer Mentor Program aims to institutionalize practices and operations to improve transfer and baccalaureate completion rates through providing mentorship, hosting transfer-specific events and connecting students with resources.

-Looking for mentorship in your first semester at SF State?
-Apply here to be matched with one of our Transfer Peer Mentors!
+Are you a transfer student looking for mentorship in your first semester at SF State?
+Sign up here to be matched with one of our Transfer Peer Mentors!

 Meet the Mentors